Jean-Louis Georgelin: Biography

-He was promoted to Chief of the Defence Staff by the ministerial council of 20 August 2006.
+Georgelin was promoted to Chief of the Defence Staff by the ministerial council on 20 August 2006.
 He became the Great Chancellor of the French national order of the Legion of honor by the ministerial council of 9 June 2010.

-On 17 April 2019 Georgelin was appointed as special representative to oversee the reconstruction of Notre-Dame-de-Paris after it was severely damaged by fire.
+On 17 April 2019, Georgelin was appointed special representative to oversee the reconstruction of Notre-Dame-de-Paris after it was severely damaged by fire.